ddbourgin/numpy-ml/docs/numpy_ml.utils.kernels.rst

 Kernels
 =======

 A collection of common kernel / similarity functions.
+All kernels are continuous, bounded, and symmetric real functions which integrate to 1.

 ``LinearKernel``
 ----------------